 By KIM CHANDLER and JEFF MARTIN

-Six of the deaths were recorded in Autauga County, Alabama, 41 miles (66 kilometers) northeast of Selma, where dozens of homes were damaged or destroyed by a tornado that cut a 20-mile (32-kilometer) path across two rural communities, said Ernie Baggett, the county’s emergency management director.
+Six died in Autauga County, Alabama, about 40 miles (64 kilometers) northeast of Selma, where a tornado cut a 20-mile (32-kilometer) long path across two rural communities, wrecking dozens of homes, said Ernie Baggett, the county’s emergency management director.

 At least 12 people were injured severely enough to be taken to hospitals by emergency responders, Baggett told The Associated Press.
-He said crews were cutting through downed trees Thursday night to look for people who may need help.
+He said crews were cutting through downed trees Thursday night to look for more people needing help.

 He said about 40 homes were destroyed or seriously damaged, including several mobile homes that were launched into the air.
 “They weren’t just blown over.
 They were blown a distance.”

 A more comprehensive picture of the damage would emerge Friday as they search for more victims, authorities said.
 The National Weather Service said late Thursday that suspected tornado damage was reported in at least 14 Alabama counties and five Georgia counties.
 Early Friday, tens of thousands of customers remained without power across the two states.

 In Selma, a city etched in the history of the civil rights movement, the city council met on a sidewalk using lights from cellphones to declare a state of emergency.

 In Georgia, a passenger died when a tree fell on a vehicle in Jackson, Butts County Coroner Lacey Prue said.
 In the same county southeast of Atlanta, the storm appeared to have knocked a freight train off its tracks, officials said.